Find The Best Insurance

 People may pay their mortgage on a credit card to allow themselves added flexibility while they gather more cash, but it’s also popular amongst people who flip, or “churn”, credit cards once they meet their minimum spend requirements and reap their rewards.
 However, churning on mortgage spend still isn’t a very good idea.

-In terms of recurring payments, mortgages may be the Holy Grail of credit card spend.
+But in the unlikely event that you can earn points, mortgages may be the Holy Grail of credit card spend.
 Payments are typically high, and they’re monthly.
 If your card network gives you 90 days to hit your $5,000 minimum-spend signup bonus, and your monthly mortgage is $2,500, you’re meeting your minimum-spend in two payments.

 However, since most point earnings are between 1% and 2% of payments, and your processing fee with Plastiq is 2.5%, you’d actually be losing points.
 The only way the added monthly fee may be worthwhile is if the signup reward was, say, a $500 gift card to a store you really liked, but even then you’d still be losing some money on the reward.